gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-app/on_rating.md

+---
+title: On Rating
+order: 9
+---

-# On Status
+# On Rating

-> Fetch the status of the order
+> Provide feedback on a service

 ## Overview

-> The BPP will send the order object with current status to the BAP.
+> The BPP will send the feecback object to the BAP.

 ## Request

 ### URL

-> /on_status
+> /on_rating

 ### Method